Constantly Defending Good Health

 All animals — and humans — come into the world with an immune system that provides protection for their health, proven effective over countless generations.

 A growing body of research shows that what animals eat or drink can affect the efficiency of the immune system.
-However, interpreting such scientific findings and knowing what questions to ask for practical guidance requires a basic understanding of the immune system.
+Interpreting such scientific findings and knowing what questions to ask for practical guidance requires a basic understanding of the immune system.

 The animal’s skin and epithelial tissues provide a barrier to keep pathogens outside the animal.
-However, if viruses or bacteria get past the barrier, then the immune system springs into action.
+If, however, viruses or bacteria get past the barrier, the immune system springs into action.

 The health of cattle, pigs, poultry, and other vertebrates benefits from both innate immunity and adaptive immunity.
 Effective vaccination depends on adaptive immunity.